tweag/FawltyDeps/docs/DesignDoc.md

 #### 3.3.1 Declaring dependencies

 Historically, [distutils](https://docs.python.org/3/library/distutils.html#module-distutils) was used to ship a Python package[^4].
-Now [setuptools is the most](https://setuptools.pypa.io/en/latest/) common way to build a distribution package.
+Now [setuptools](https://setuptools.pypa.io/en/latest/) is the most common way to build a distribution package.
 There are other tools, like [PyInstaller](https://pyinstaller.org/en/stable/operating-mode.html#) that builds a project into a single folder or file with all locally installed dependencies shipped with it.
 This is not a use case for FawltyDeps.
 Packing a project with explicitly given dependencies, like with setuptools, gives the flexibility to manage and update dependencies separately.
 Due to security updates of packages and the sheer size of a more complex project, this is the usual approach.

-Dependencies of a Python project may be declared in [requirements](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format) (usually `requirements.txt`, but a name choice is not restricted), `setup.py`, `setup.cfg`, and then [pyproject.toml](https://peps.python.org/pep-0518/) (since PEP 518).
+Dependencies of a Python project may be declared in [requirements](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format) (usually `requirements.txt`, but a name choice is not restricted), `setup.py`, `setup.cfg`, and then `pyproject.toml` (since [PEP 518](https://peps.python.org/pep-0518/)).
 Setup files - setup.py and setup.cfg declare dependencies under the `_requires` keywords and pyproject.toml lists dependencies under `dependencies`.

 #### 3.3.2 Extracting dependencies

 While a requirements file only lists the dependencies of a project (with eventual constraints), setup files and pyproject.toml declare other packaging configuration as well.
-It is possible to e.g. translate pyproject.toml dependencies to requirements using [poetry](https://github.com/python-poetry/poetry-plugin-export).
-A dependency format converter may be useful for both setup and pyproject.toml files.
+While this is not the approach we use to parse dependnecnies, it is possible to e.g. translate pyproject.toml dependencies to requirements using [poetry](https://github.com/python-poetry/poetry-plugin-export).

 Requirements files may have non-standard names so to extract dependencies FawltyDeps must have the option to give a list of requirements files.

 ### 3.4 Extracting transitive dependencies

-Some Python packages require other packages to be installed first (like numpy for pandas).
+Some Python packages require other packages to be installed first (like `numpy` for `pandas`).
 We call them transitive dependencies.
-When a transitive dependency A is imported explicitly in the code, it becomes a direct dependency.
-That is why, even though the code would work without explicitly declaring A, it is a better practice to do so.
+When a transitive dependency `A` is imported explicitly in the code, it becomes a direct dependency.
+Even though the code would work without explicitly declaring `A`, it is a better practice to do so.

 To determine the list of transitive dependencies of a library `myLibrary`, the pip command: